intertect/intertect/src/content/lesson_2/part_1.md

 the appropriate case for execution.

-Since how the interpretation of R, J, and I format instructions vary but are relatively uniform within each category, we strongly recommend you separate out the implementations by the instruction format and parse prior to computing each case.
+Since how the interpretation of R, J, and I format instructions vary but are relatively uniform within each category, we have prestructured all the code to reflect this.
+Each part has variables that you now either have to simply extract from the binary *or* compute.
+All your implementations for the instructions themselves will remain the same **except** jump/branch instructions, i.e. `j`, `jal`, and `beq`: now that we are no longer parsing the assembly directly, the instructions are provided as numeric offset rather than labels.
+This means you will have to directly compute the `$pc` value, for which you should refer back to the MIPS instructions glossary.
+Note that you don't need to change `jr`, since this did not rely on the `labelToLine` lookup as the others did!

 # Your Task
 This lesson will revolve around translating your code from the previous lesson